Sky970415/Mallipattu_Lab_Pipelines/README.md

     fastq-dump [SRR project] --outdir [PATH]
 This will download the fastq file into the given path.

+## Single Cell Alignment
+Fasta/fastq files must be aligned first to do the later downstream analysis.
+Most of the dataset will be avaliable on the HPC under the group folder(/gpfs/projects/MallipattuGroup).
+Alignment can be preformed directly on the HPC.
+The fasta/fastq files are space consuming.
+It is good practice to copy them into scratch folder first and do alignment there.

 ## 10X Cell Ranger
 ### Alignment
 There are three different cellranger program: cellranger, cellranger-arc, and cellranger-atac.
 Cellranger can only align scRNA.
 Cellranger-atac can only align scATAC.
 Cellranger-arc is for multiome alignents.